microbial-pangenomes-lab/microGWAS/README.md

 ## TODO

 - [ ] Add the ability to use covariates in the associations
+- [ ] manhattan_plot.py : handle cases in which the reference genome has more than one chromosome (either because it has plasmids or because it is a draft genome)
 - [ ] Easily switch to poppunk for lineage computation
 - [ ] Combine all annotations in a series of webpages
 - [ ] Add references to the tools used in the pipeline